 Additionally, NLP technology can help improve the quality of job interviews.
 Many employees find themselves in the position of interviewing potential new hires or team members, evaluating potential contractors or service providers, or quizzing customers about issues they're experiencing -- all while having no training and little or no experience doing such things.
 This often results in a botched process that might have turned out better, had that person been coached beforehand.
 NLP can be a big help with such coaching.

 Meeting workplace efficiency measures

 What NLP can do to improve a single individual, it can likewise do for a group.
 The two biggest time-wasters in the corporate world are email and meetings; the latter is worse, because an inefficient meeting wastes not one person's time but many.

 NLP technology can do a lot here.
-Analysis of a meeting transcript can readily identify who is contributing and who isn't; who is simply repeating what's been said and who is offering new information and insights; who is staying on topic and who is diverting the discussion.
+Analysis of a meeting transcript can readily identify who is contributing and who isn't, who is simply repeating what's been said and who is offering new information and insights, and who is staying on topic and who is diverting the discussion.
 Moreover, it can be used to sort out good meeting leaders from those who need improvement -- and, via the analyses described above, coach those leaders to greater success.

 Finally, there's a hidden gem in NLP, rooted in social psychology: When we speak, our word choices and patterns of self-expression reveal a lot about who we are.
 A person's speech and text can affirm their self-confidence, engagement, openness and other important personality traits; conversely, it can also unveil uncertainty, self-doubt or boredom.